sillevl/course-databases/data-exchange-formats/xml.md

 </player>
 ```

-Elements names can be of any length and can contain letters, digits, underscores, hyphens and periods
+Element names can be of any length and can contain letters, digits, underscores, hyphens and periods
 * Must begin with a letter or underscore
-* Should not begin with “xml” in any combination (reserved)
+* Should not begin with `xml` in any combination (reserved)

-Blank lines, white spaces and indentation: help improve readability but are ignored in XML
+Blank lines, white spaces and indentation are ignored and can help to improve readability.

 ### Hierarchy

-Container elements
-* Any element that contains other elements
+* **Container elements**: Any element that contains other elements

-Parent elements
-* Container elements
+* **Parent elements**: Container elements

-Child elements
-* Nested elements in container or parent elements
+* **Child elements**: Nested elements in container or parent elements

-Siblings
-* Child elements that are at the same nesting level
+* **Siblings**: Child elements that are at the same nesting level

 ```xml
 <player>